bertique/bertique.github.io/sonosonedrive.md

 If you are a developer yourself, all code is available on [GitHub](https://github.com/bertique/SonosOneDriveServer) and you can set up your own server if you prefer to do so.

-**Support**
+**FAQ**
+***

+***I get an error message 400 bad request***
+This seemse to happen from time to time.
+Just start over with adding the service through the customsd.htm below and make sure you follow every step exactly.
+Sometimes waiting another day before trying again helps.

+***I get an error that my account can't be authorized*** This seemse to happen from time to time.
+Just start over with adding the service through the customsd.htm below and make sure you follow every step exactly.
+Sometimes waiting another day before trying again helps.

+***Does this cost money?***
-If you would like to help out with server costs to run this, you can send me a few dollars on [my Paypal](https://paypal.me/michaeldick99).
+People have been asking, so... if you would like to help out with server costs to run this, you can send me a few bucks on [my Paypal](https://paypal.me/michaeldick99){:target="_blank"}.
 This is a free service that I built, so this is defnitely not required but greatly appreciated.

-**Find out about updates**
+***How do I stay in the loop on any updates?***

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/slim-081711.css" rel="stylesheet" type="text/css">